A Three Day Yangtze River Cruise, China

 One of the side trips was a boat tour on one of the Yangste River’s tributaries.

 Running about 6,300 km, Yangtze River is China’s longest river and world’s third-longest river after River Nile and River Amazon.
-Click To Tweet
+Share on X

 The Three Gorges Dam on the Yangtze River, China

 The Three Gorges Dam on Yangtze River is the world’s largest hydropower project, producing about 84.6 billion kilowatt-hours of energy annually.
-Click To Tweet Yangtze River has traditionally been considered a dividing line between north China and south China.
-Click To Tweet
+Share on X

 Apparently, Westerners are a rare sight in these parts because our shipmates kept asking to take pictures with us.